Skip to content

 Build the plugin🔗

-Now we can build the vAccel plugin template that implements the NOOP user API operation with our own custom function.
+Now you can build the vAccel plugin template that implements the NOOP user API operation with your own custom function.

 First clone the repo: